methylgrammarlab/deconvolution_models/TUTORIAL.md

 * Other models (UXM, Epistate) require atlas files with different formats (see below).
 * The reference atlas should only contain the marker regions, as it is loaded entirely into memory.

+The Loyfer atlas, formatted for deconvolution, can be found at Zenodo: 10.5281/zenodo.10799745.

 ### CpG File